walimorris/Random-Bash/README.md

 # Random-Bash
-A place for my bash scripts for practice and automation
+A place for my bash scripts: practice and automation